What is Barium Sulphate (BaSO4)?

-BaSO4 is an inorganic compound with the chemical name Barium Sulfate.
+BaSO4 is an inorganic compound with the chemical name Barium Sulphate.

-Barium Sulfate is composed of a barium cation and the sulfate anion.
+Barium Sulphate is composed of a barium cation and the sulphate anion.
 The sulphur is attached to four oxygen atoms.
-BaSO4 is a sulfate salt of barium and is found as mineral barite.
+BaSO4 is a sulphate salt of barium and is found as the mineral barite.
 It is a crystalline solid white which is insoluble in water and alcohol but soluble in concentrated acids.
 It is odourless.

-Barium Sulfate is an alkaline, divalent metal.
-It is non-toxic and is safe for medical use.
+Barium Sulphate is an alkaline, divalent metal.
+It is non-toxic and safe for medical use.
 It is widely used in the production of oil and natural gas to get high-density drilling fluids by keeping the boreholes free of rock.